zenstackhq/zenstack-docs/blog/rest-api-on-vercel/index.md

 date: 2023-06-04
 ---

-# How to Host a Restful API on Vercel
+# How to Host a RESTful API on Vercel

 ![Cover image](cover.png)